TincaTibo/Spider-Whisperer/ROADMAP.md

 # Roadmap

 ## Minimum viable product
-- Use moment in config
 - Add tests (and CI)
 - Add config interface to send capture to (one network card for capture, the other to send capture)
-- Have token expected to be given at a parameter / could be generated at first start of Docker
+- Have apikey expected to be given at a parameter
-- Get configuration from conf server based on token
+- Limit the rights necessary for whisperer (root currently)
+- Call Poller Config every x minutes to check for change.
+Kill and restart.
+1 hour before EoL of JWT token, reconnect with ApiKey to get a new one.
+- Have whisperer in OpenSource to ensure no spyware...
+LoL
 - JSON-LD contexts
-- Authentication
-- Security
 - HealthCheck
 - Documentation
   * Readme